'I’m going to rape your missus': What teenage sex attacker told policeman after headbutting him

 When officers arrived, they found it was Green “clearly under the influence of alcohol” who was causing the trouble.

-The prosecutor said that a few days later, on October 2, Green went to a house party in Cwmbran where he carried out the sex attacks on two women he had never met before.
+On another day, the prosecutor said, Green went to a house party in Torfaen where he carried out the sex attacks on two women he had never met before.

 Miss James said guests felt “uncomfortable with some of the things the defendant was saying” before he assaulted his victims and exposed himself.